What is Pityriasis Amiantacea?

 Pityriasis amiantacea is a scalp condition that causes scaling, and can occur in patches anywhere on your scalp.
-It most commonly affects those between the ages of 25 and 50, and also those who have psoriasis, eczema, seborrhoeic dermatitis and lichen simplex.
+It is relatively rare, and most commonly affects women between the ages of 25 and 50.
+Pityriasis amiantacea is more common in those who have psoriasis, eczema, seborrhoeic dermatitis and lichen simplex.

-Pityriasis amiantacea is initially characterized by the formation of tight scales on the scalp.
-Eventually, these scales overlap, cling together, ‘build up’ and result in hard patches with matted hair at the root.
+Pityriasis amiantacea is initially characterised by the formation of tight scales on the scalp.
+Eventually, these scales overlap, clinging together to cause a build up that results in hard patches with matted hair at the root.

-Pityriasis amiantacea often causes alopecia (hair loss), resulting from the removal of the scaly crust on the encased hairs.
-However, the loss is almost always reversible and all hairs lost will grow back.
+Pityriasis amiantacea often causes temporary alopecia (hair loss) during treatment, when the scaly crust is removed from the encased hairs.
+However, this loss is almost always reversible, with all hairs growing back.

 Treatment for Pityriasis Amiantacea

 While extremely bothersome and stressful, pityriasis amiantacea is not difficult to treat.
 Our expert Trichologists have a great deal of success in clearing it from the scalp.
 The initial stage of treatment is to remove the scales so that topical medications can be applied and penetrate the scalp effectively.
 Creams containing tar and salicylic acid can be very effective.